Back to Blog

 }

-Why is the CUDA version faster?
-It uses __shared__ memory instead of repeatedly slicing from global memory, stores accumulators in fast registers rather than tensor allocations, and processes rows in parallel across threads instead of sequentially.
-The structured memory loads enable coalescing, and #pragma unroll eliminates loop overhead that PyTorch's interpreter can't avoid.
+Why is the CUDA version faster? __shared__ memory replaces repeated slicing from global memory.
+Accumulators live in registers instead of tensor allocations.
+Rows get processed in parallel across threads rather than sequentially.
+The structured memory loads coalesce into fewer transactions, and #pragma unroll eliminates loop overhead that PyTorch's interpreter can't.